 The main character of this Russian classic is Anna Karenina.
 After a visit to her brother, to help him with his marriage problems, she starts an affair with the bachelor Count Vronsky, shocking Russian society.
 Besides love and morality, this novel also focuses on politics, the feudal system and the role of social classes.

 A Game of Thrones by George R.R.
 Martin – 780 pages

 The Great Houses of Westeros play dangerous political games that leave the fictional continent of Westeros in chaos.
-This is the first book of the A Song of Ice and Fire book series, which is told from various points of view.
+This is the first book in the A Song of Ice and Fire book series, which is told from various points of view.
 It will get you hooked from the first to the last page.

 A Feast for Crows by George R.R.
 Martin – 776 pages